 I thought about the techniques I wanted to show.
 While imagining, I thought about ways to break down the movement into steps, putting it into words and explaining them to my students.
 For every technique I had an exact verbalization.
 This made the execution way easier.
 I was basically training mentally.

 Mental practice is a planned imagination of movement and outcomes without physically executing it.
 It is a pretended experience that imitates, creates and regulates real experience.

 The methods are far more than pure visualization.
 It means that you do the imagination repeatedly on a schedule.
 There is a whole system behind the visualization.

-The effects are broad: Performance increase and development, movement optimization, focus control and a higher self-efficacy.
-Promising so much, this seems to be quite effective methods.
+The effects are broad: Performance increase and development, movement optimization, focus control and a increased efficiency.
+Promising so much, this seems to be quite an effective method.